zhenfu-wen01/sleep_loss_signature/README.md

 4. step04_plot_feature_patterns.ipynb: plot significant feature patterns.
 5. step05_plot_feature_pattern_difference.ipynb: comparing feature patterns of sleep deprivation with other conditions.

+The results folder is suppose to save figures generated in the above codes.
 The data folder contains related data for the analysis.
 To trained model is at /data/trained_model.pkl.
 It is ready to apply to external data which using the 442 region mask for region definition (included in the data folder).
-The estimated connectivity vectors of different datasets can be found at.
+The estimated connectivity vectors of different datasets can be found at https://osf.io/ayj72/.
+Please download the data there to the /data folder to run the codes.

 In case of any questions, please contact Zhenfu Wen (zhenfu.wen@uth.tmc.edu).